Updated for Patch 6.2

 - Seal of Righteousness should be active and

-- Consecration used as often as possible.
+- Consecration should be used as often as possible.

 - Divine Protection reduces magical damage taken by 40% for 10 seconds with a 1 minute cooldown.
 The effect can be changed to 20% magical and 20% physical damage reduction with the Glyph.